libprima/prima/README_py_win.txt

 This is the README file for the Python version of PDFO on Windows.
 See https://www.pdfo.net for more information.

-For the moment, F2PY does not work well with Python 2 on Windows.
-If you want to use the package on Windows, make sure to do everything in any version of Python 3.

 0. Prerequisites

-To use the Python version of PDFO, you need Python, NumPy, F2PY, Microsoft Visual Studio, and Intel Fortran compiler, which can be installed in the following way.
+To use the Python version of PDFO on Windows, you need Python 3 (PDFO does not support Python 2 on Windows), NumPy, F2PY, Microsoft Visual Studio, and Intel Fortran compiler (ifort), which can be installed in the following way.

 0.1.
 Install Python (version 3.0 or above) according to https://www.python.org .